bckasper/README-generator/README.md

   - [Questions](#questions)

   ## Installation
-  dfgb
+  Nothing!

   ## Usage
-  dfgb
+  They just type it in

   ## Contributors
-  asdc
+  Beno

   ## Tests
-  asdc
+  Like...this stuff

   ## Questions
   Questions?
-Please contact me at asdc or visit my Github to view this application at asdc
+Please contact me at bckasper@gmail.com or visit my Github to view this application at https://github.com/bckasper